 BIG REPORTING CHANGES

 Steelcase research reports only 54 percent of real estate is used.
-Now, new Financial Accounting Standards Board guidelines starting in 2019 require organizations that lease property for more than 12 months to recognize those leases as assets or liabilities.
+Now, new Financial Accounting Standards Board guidelines will require organizations that lease property for more than 12 months to recognize those leases as liabilities and account for them with offsetting assets or equity, beginning in 2019.
+More than 90 percent of leases are expected to have to make this adjustment — transferring leases from operating to capital expenses.
 This big change to balance sheets makes it more important than ever for leaders to understand how and if spaces are being used.

 CoreNet Global’s the LEADER recently suggested corporate real estate will need to collaborate with information technology and accounting in order to reexamine lease accounting and reporting.
 Forward-thinking organizations are looking for data-driven solutions to help accurately determine facility use and drive better reporting and decision-making around real estate utilization.

 Get started now with easy-to-understand, actionable data that empowers organizations to measure the effectiveness of the workplace.

 Right now, a number of challenges prevent organizations from getting actionable data.
 Utilization and occupancy data is frequently gathered by people walking around taking notes or by anecdotal data from people walking by specific spaces.
 These common forms of measurement are inaccurate, inconclusive, labor intensive and not scalable.

 At the same time, many statistics, even those collected by sensors, are recorded with an underlying assumption that an organization has assigned one space to each individual.
 However, many companies are embracing new ways of working that allow people to work in company cafes or private enclaves among other places.
 Single workstations or private offices are no longer the only workplace solution.
 Company travel and mobile workplace strategies can greatly impact data.